EPA moves to toughen standards for deadly soot pollution | KRDO

 Associated Press

-WASHINGTON (AP) — The Biden administration is proposing lower limits for a deadly air pollutant, saying tougher standards for soot from tailpipes, smokestacks and wildfires could prevent thousands of premature deaths a year.
-A proposal released Friday by the Environmental Protection Agency would set maximum levels of 9 to 10 micrograms of fine particle pollution per cubic meter of air, down from 12 micrograms set a decade ago under the Obama administration.
-Particle pollution is more commonly known as soot.
-The standard for particle pollution was left unchanged by then-President Donald Trump, who overrode a scientific recommendation for a lower standard.
-The American Lung Association reports Fresno, California, is the metropolitan area with the worst short-term particle pollution.
+WASHINGTON (AP) — The president of the American Lung Association says a Biden administration proposal to lower the limits for a deadly air pollutant doesn’t go far enough.
+The Environmental Protection Agency says tougher standards for soot from tailpipes, smokestacks and wildfires could prevent thousands of premature deaths a year.
+A proposal released Friday by the EPA would set maximum levels of 9 to 10 micrograms of fine particle pollution per cubic meter of air, down from 12 micrograms set a decade ago.
+American Lung Association president Harold Wimmer says science shows “stronger limits are urgently needed.”
+The association reports Fresno, California, is the metropolitan area with the worst short-term particle pollution.